abilian/olapy-web/README.rst

 Run:

-1. flask init to initialize the db and some demos
+1. ``olapy-web init`` to initialize the db and some demos

-2. flask run to run application, using the following credential to log in:
+2. ``make run`` to run application, using the following credential to log in:

   - **login**: admin